rdmarsh/tries/README.md

 This image was generated using:

 ```
-./tries.py --sample-paths -D "/" -m usr \
+./tries.py --sample-paths -D "/" -M usr \
     | dot -Tpng -o example_paths.png
 ```

 This example demonstrates:
 - Default theme (`warm-sand`)
 - Token-mode (`-D`), for delimiter-based tries (Paths)
-- Marking rules (`-m`), which marks nodes with the text as a different color
+- Marking rules (`-M`), which marks nodes with the text as a different color
 - Built-in sample paths dataset

 ### IPs